DeepRegNet/DeepReg/docs/source/tutorial/cross_val.md

 To further facilitate flexible uses of these dataset loaders, the `deepreg_train` and `deepreg_predict` functions also accept multiple yaml files - therefore the same `train` section does not have to be repeated multiple times for the multiple cross-validation folds or for the test.
-An example `dataset` section for configurating testing when using `deepreg_predict` is given below.
+An example `dataset` section for configuring testing when using `deepreg_predict` is given below.

 "test.yaml":